nero302/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ivan Simpson-Kent is a PhD candidate in developmental cognitive neuroscience in the Lifespan Cognitive Dynamics lab at the MRC Cognition and Brain Sciences Unit in Cambridge, England.
-My research interests include intelligence (human and otherwise), network neuroscience and education.
+Ivan Simpson-Kent is a PhD candidate in developmental cognitive neuroscience in the Lifespan Cognitive Dynamics lab at the MRC Cognition and Brain Sciences Unit (University of Cambridge, Wolfson College) in Cambridge, England.
+His research interests include intelligence (human and otherwise), creativity, network neuroscience and education.
+He/they (h+).